The Need for Water-Filled Cofferdams in Construction

 The installation process for the AquaDam is more cost-effective than traditional methods and requires less effort than other approaches.
 The AquaDam also minimizes environmental effects by limiting contaminants that often accompany other dam types.
 The side-by-side tube design offers greater stability than other water-filled cofferdams, and the flexibility allows the product to align with any path requirements.

-While the AquaDam is a reliable cofferdam for bridge construction, shoreline restoration, pipeline flooding and more, it still has limitations.
+While the AquaDam is a reliable cofferdam for bridge construction, shoreline restoration, pipelines, culvert repairs, and more, it still has limitations.
 It is essential to understand what the AquaDam can achieve and how certain circumstances and environments may limit its capabilities.

 Typically, the AquaDam can effectively control 75% of its height in water depth.
 This rating reduces in the following conditions:

 - Vertical walls